BonsaiDen/JavaScript-Garden/doc/en/object/hasownproperty.md

     // Use another Object's hasOwnProperty and call it with 'this' set to foo ({}).hasOwnProperty.call(foo, 'bar'); // true

+    // It's also possible use the hasOwnProperty property from the Object property for this purpuse Object.prototype.hasOwnProperty.call(obj, 'bar'); // true

 ### In Conclusion

 When checking for the existence of a property on a object, `hasOwnProperty` is